Can I Monetize Patents Through Licensing Without Selling Them

 2. Non-Exclusive License

-An nonexclusive license actually confers a right to the licensor regarding licensing of same invention to any other number of licensees.
-That is until such time the licensing revenue maximized the said flow goes the licensor, however no such exclusive rights in regards the invention itself is allowed to be passed through a nonexclusive license.
+A nonexclusive license actually confers a right to the licensor regarding licensing of the same invention to any other number of licensees.
+That is until such time as the licensing revenue maximized the said flow goes to the licensor; however, no such exclusive rights in regard to the invention itself are allowed to be passed through a nonexclusive license.

-• There will be lesser dependence on the party.
+• There will be less dependence on the party.

 • Several licensing agreements can be entered.